What Is Polygon?

 - Polygon Developer Docs: Agglayer

-- PIP-19: Update Polygon PoS Native Token to POL
+- PIP-19: Update Polygon Chain Native Token to POL